DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part2-unique-ids.md

 There is now a shared mutable state stored 🄌 inside the `Server` struct, which is just an internal counter that our node increments.
 We protect it via a `sync.Mutex`.
-The idea is that `i`-th node should return something like `n$i-42` when asked `42`-nd time for a unique id.
+The idea is that `i`-th node should return something like `n17-42` when asked node `17`, `42`-nd time for a unique id.
 The node prefix and the protected counter guarantee uniqueness.
 Let's focus on the implementation of the handler for doing so ➊.
 After locking ➋ the counter for the lifetime with deferring for the lifetime of the function execution with deferring, we prepare aforementioned `id` ❸ returned from the handler.
 Finally ❹, the counter is being incremented.